czzarr/czzarr.github.com/source/_posts/2012-04-14-startup-music-and-buzz.markdown

 categories: [buzz, startup, press, music]
 ---

-The challenges a startup faces, other creative initiatives face them.
+Various creative initiatives face the same challenges as startups.
 In its
 [manifesto](http://leanpub.com/manifesto), [Leanpub](http://leanpub.com/) points out the similarities
 between writing a book and launching a startup: _both are risky, creative